voodoo-ts/voodoo-ts/README.md

 Objects are validated before transforming.
 There is also a `validate()` and `validateOrThrow()` method which only validates objects.
 These will return the incoming object _untouched_ in `result.object`.

-Most types are regcognized.
+Many type constructs are regcognized.
 Check [Supported Syntax](#supported-syntax) for reference.

 ## Unknown fields